Pancakem/pancakem.github.io/content/blog/hereproblem.md

   "type": "blog",
   "author": "Pancakem",
   "title": "Here is a problem",
-  "description": "A small possibly non halting problem..", "image": "images/article-covers/hand.jpg", "published": "2021-08-23",
+  "description": "A small possibly non halting problem ...", "image": "images/article-covers/halt.jpg", "published": "2021-08-23",
 }
 ---

-# Here is a problem
+# Introduction

 Image is courtesy of [Unsplash](https://unsplash.com/@sharonmccutcheon)

-## Introduction

-Say we have a program that requires the user to enter a 20 character long password, S<sub>20</sub>.
+Say we have a program that requires the user to enter a 20 character long password, S.
-In order to validate the password, the program casts every 4 characters into a 32 bit integer and the 5 integers are summed up producing a hashcode X<sub>h</sub>.
+In order to validate the password, the program casts every 4 characters into a 32 bit integer and the 5 integers are summed up producing a hashcode X.

-Suppose we lost our password, and wrote a program to try and find a string S<sub>20</sub> that will produce the hashcode X<sub>h</sub>.
-Is it possible to write a halting program to give us access to our program?
+Suppose we lost our password, and wrote a program to try and find a string S that will produce the hashcode X. Is it possible to write a halting program to give us access to our program?

 I am not yet sure about the answer to that question.
 I have done some investigating and experimentation.
 Let me share my process and findings,